Chengyi-Zou/intra-chroma-attentionCNN-refinement/README.md

 ### Dependencies

 The model is implemented in [Keras](https://github.com/fchollet/keras/tree/master/keras), which at its time is developed over [TensorFlow](https://www.tensorflow.org).
 Also, this code should be compatible with Python 3.6.
-And the reference code can be found [here](https://github.com/bbc/intra-chroma-attentionCNN).
+And the reference code can be found in [this repository](https://github.com/bbc/intra-chroma-attentionCNN).

 ### Prepare data